General Liability InsuranceBusiness Insurance

 It covers claims related to bodily injury, property damage, and personal injury due to your business operations.

-⚡⚡⚡YOU MUST READ ALSO!!!⚡⚡⚡ Business Insurance for Small Businesses: From Risk to Resilience
+⚡⚡⚡YOU MUST READ ALSO!!!⚡⚡⚡ Business Insurance Strategies for Every Entrepreneur: Navigating Uncertainty

 2. Is GLI necessary for a home-based business?